The easiest and cutest DIY Wooden Snowmen!

 Learn how to stencil HERE

-And some of us chose rope instead.
+But some of us chose rope instead.
+Because, why not?

 “Ya know, I love these rope scarves, but…”